-For the purpose of annual Level of Care (LOC) assessments for HCBS Waivers, annual means in the same month each year.
+For the purpose of annual LOC assessments for HCBS Waivers, annual means in the same month each year.

 ANNUAL GOAL

 A statement in a student's Individualized Education Program (IEP) that describes what a child with a disability can reasonably be expected to accomplish within a 12-month period in the student's special education program.
 There should be a direct relationship between the annual goals and the present levels of educational performance.